 |Graph communication||Graph communications to interact with Microsoft's communications platform.||View|

-- How to develop calling and online meeting bots on your computer
+- Develop calling and online meeting bots on your local PC

 - Requirements and considerations for application-hosted media bots